The University of British Columbia

 The report unravels the drivers and motivations that entice fishers and the fishery to start, engage in, and stop bottom trawling in India.
 Understanding the nuances within communities rather than viewing them as one entity is paramount for designing equitable policies.
 Moreover, the study highlights a pressing reality: fishers do not always want to fish and are sometimes forced to remain in the bottom trawl industry.
 Recognizing and addressing these insights are paramount in effectively constraining bottom trawling.

-Posted in 2023, IOFNews, News Release | Tagged with Amanda Vincent, bottom trawling, CITES, Faculty, FCRR, India, IOF Research Associates, IOF students, Marine protected areas, Project Seahorse, Publications, Research, Sarah Foster, seahorses
+Posted in 2023, IOFNews, News Release | Tagged with Amanda Vincent, bottom trawling, CITES, faculty, FCRR, India, IOF Research Associates, IOF students, Marine protected areas, Project Seahorse, Publications, Research, Sarah Foster, seahorses

 Market-based solution makes the case for blue carbon